skoerfgen/ACMECert/README.md

 ###### Return Values
 > Returns an array containing the account information.
 ###### Errors/Exceptions
-> Throws an `ACME_Exception` if the server responded with an error message or an `Exception` if an other error occured during key change.
+> Throws an `ACME_Exception` if the server responded with an error message or an `Exception` if an other error occurred during key change.

 ---